 What are the location and hours of the compost facility?
 The Compost Facility is located at 1560 North 8th Street.
 The Facility is open Monday through Saturday, 7 a.m.-3 p.m..
 It is closed on Sunday.

 How much does the mulch cost at the compost facility?
-Wood chips are $10 per scoop (when available).
-Regular compost is $20 per scoop.
-Wood chip compost (when available) is $5 per scoop.
+Compost is $20 per scoop.
 One scoop is roughly two yards which is a pick-up truck load.

 Is there a map that shows which streets will be rehabilitated?
 Yes, click Streets to find the street rehabilitation document and an explanation of how streets are ranked.
 The ranking helps the Engineering-Public Works Department determine the next streets that need to be repaired.